AllenDowney/Portfolio/narrative.md

-Overview
+Narrative
 ========

-The following themes connect my work in teaching, research, and curriculum development:
+The following themes connect my work in developing students, building and sustaining Olin College, and effecting change in engineering education:

 ### Exploring the use of computation throughout the curriculum.

-A major goal of my projects is to develop new approaches to math, science, and engineering using computation.
+A major goal of my projects is to develop new approaches to engineering, math, and science using computation.
 These projects make the material more engaging, shift the balance from theory toward practice, and bring into the undergraduate curriculum topics often assumed to be accessible only at the graduate level.